scribe-public/sample-policies/discovery/README.md

 `repo` is the name of the repository that you are trying to access the commits.

+## Github Repository Attestation

+### Signed Commits

+Verify that the commits have been signed in a repository attestation.

 ## K8s Namespace Attestation

 Any rules that can be run on an image SBOM can be mentioned here.
 We can use hash from the `imageID` field to filter by image.